Jakub Wójcicki

-Jakub Wójcicki (born 9 July 1988) is a Polish professional footballer who plays as a right-back or forward for IV liga Masovia club Weszło Warsaw.
+Jakub Wójcicki (born 9 July 1988) is a Polish professional footballer who plays as a right-back for III liga club Weszło Warsaw.

 Career

 On 20 July 2013, he made his Ekstraklasa debut coming on as substitute in a match against Cracovia.

 On 11 January 2018, Wójcicki signed a two-and-a-half-year contract with Jagiellonia Białystok.

 On 31 July 2020, he moved to Zagłębie Lubin.

 On 21 October 2022, Wójcicki was registered to play in II liga for his childhood club Znicz Pruszków, where he was mainly used as a centre-forward.

 On 16 July 2024, Wójcicki moved to IV liga Masovia club Weszło Warsaw.